SmartAudioTools/serializejson/documentation/index.rst

     as pickle if you use Encoder(attributes_filter = None) and Decoder(set_attributes = False).
     If you finally chose to use pickle instead of serializejson, your implemented methods will still be useful.

-    Depending of strategy you choose for the recreatiing or updating an object, you will need to implement different methods:
+    Depending of strategy you choose for recreating or updating an object, you will need to implement different methods:

     .. py:function:: object.__reduce__()